marcoscz1995/CrowdMarker/README.md

 - in line 133 change `INSERT_QUESTIONS_MAX_SCOREE_HERE` to the questions max score that you will be marking
 - in lines 134 insert your comment, points and key code you want to assign to it that you get from running `keycode_determiner.py`.
 Add as many comments as you have keycodes.
 Just follow the format of `["comment", point, "key code"]`.

-Note: Due to Pythons string formatting this script does not support the use of Latex commands that start with '\f' such as '\frac{}{}'.
+Note: if you want to put latex code that starts with reserved python string formating such as '\f' or '\n', just add 'r' before the start of the comment.
+For example: r"the correct answer is $$\frac{1}{2}$$"

 ### Start marking
 Once you are satisfied with your comments sign into Crowdmark, go to the question you want to mark and run the `crowdmarker.py` file.